labzero/guides/devops/runbook_guide.md

 ### Description
 Replace this text with a description of the functionality that the component provides for the overall system.

+> Example:
+>
+> LZ Bookstore (Lab Zero Bookstore) provides users with a platform for purchasing ebooks written by Lab Zero authors for the edification of users worldwide.

 ### Architecture
 Replace this with an architecture diagram or a description of the architecture.

+> Example:
+>
+> LZ Bookstore consists of a Node.js front-end, a Ruby on Rails back-end API, a PostgreSQL database, and a Redis cache.
+These are hosted in LZ Cloud's ZKS (Zero Kubernetes Service) platform behind a ZLB (Zero Load Balancer).

 ### Maintainers
 Replace this text with the maintainers of the code.
 If your team uses a directory, link to the directory as well as providing contact details.
 List the team or individuals.
 Subject matter experts should be called out individually.